sarikasurampudi/oml/oml-fun-on-adb/oml-notebooks/oml-notebooks.md

 	![Create Time Series notebook from example template](images/create-notebook-time-series.png)

 10. Once the notebook is created, the message _Notebook "OML4SQL Time Series ESM (1)" created in project "OMLUSER Project"_ is displayed.
-The notebook is now available in the Notebooks page.
+The notebook is now available on the Notebooks page.
+You may also click **Open Notebook** in the message dialog to open the notebook directly from here.

 	![Time Series notebook message](images/esm-notebook-message.png)